-Potential Payments upon a Termination or Change of Control
+Potential Payments Upon a Termination or Change of Control

 Equity Awards.
 As discussed in our Compensation Discussion and Analysis above, any unvested equity awards granted pursuant to the 2004 Unit Plan will automatically become vested upon a change of control.
-Assuming that a change of control occurred on December 31, 2012, the fair value of the unvested awards granted pursuant to the 2004 Unit Plan as of December 31, 2012 were \$171,720 for Mr. Salinas, \$171,720 for Mr. McCrea and \$1,116,180 for Mr. Mason, respectively.
-In addition, Messrs.
-Salinas and McCrea hold unvested rights to receive ETE units granted by McReynolds Energy Partners, L.P. that would become immediately vested in connection with a change in control.
-Assuming that a change of control occurred on December 31, 2012, the fair value of these awards would have been \$2,183,040 for Mr. Salinas and \$1,910,160 for Mr. McCrea.
+Assuming that a change of control occurred on December 31, 2013, the fair value of the unvested awards granted pursuant to the 2004 Unit Plan as of December 31, 2013 was \$458,000 for Mr. Mason.
 Although any unvested equity awards granted under the 2008 Incentive Plan may also become vested upon a change of control at the discretion of the Compensation Committee, this discussion assumes a scenario in which the Compensation Committee does not exercise such discretion.

 While any individual award agreement may contain a modified definition, a change in control is generally defined under the 2004 Unit Plan as the occurrence of any of the following events: (i) ETP GP ceases to be our general partner; (ii) ETE ceases to own, directly or indirectly through wholly-owned subsidiaries, in the aggregate at least 51% of the capital stock or equity interests of ETP GP; (iii) the sale of all or substantially all of ETP's assets (other than to any affiliate of ETE); or (iv) a liquidation or dissolution of ETP.
-For purposes of the rights with respect to ETE units granted by McReynolds Energy Partners, L.P., a change in control means a "change in control" as defined in the 2004 Unit Plan, but a change in control will also be considered to have occurred if any single party, other than Kelcy Warren, acquires either: (a) more than 90% of the then-outstanding limited partner units of ETE; or (b) more than 51% of the ownership of LE GP, LLC.
 Under the 2008 Incentive Plan, a "change of control" is generally defined as the occurrence of one or more of the following events: (1) any person or group becomes the beneficial owner of 50% or more of our voting power or voting securities; (2) the complete liquidation of either ETP LLC, ETP GP, or us; (3) the sale of all or substantially all of ETP GP's or our assets to anyone other than us, ETP GP or one of our affiliates; or (4) a person other than ETP LLC, ETP GP or one of their affiliates becomes our general partner.